-Recently, Cisco published the release notes of the brand new Cisco Unified Communications Manager (CUCM, also known as Call Manager) release 12.
+Recently, Cisco published the release notes of the brand new Cisco Unified Communications Manager release 12 (CUCM Release 12).
 Latest version so far was release 11.5 which is fully supported by our Active Login Manager (ALM) software.

 We are finalizing the development and testing to make the ALM fully compliant with the CUCM release 12.
 Meantime we are happy to present some of the highlights for this CUCM version.
 You can find the complete release notes at the Cisco site, in this blog we restrict ourselves to the functionality related to the use of Extension Mobility functions.

 New Extension Mobility Sign-In options in CUCM Release 12